Methods of Payment

 Foreign Exchange Controls

-Korea has liberalized foreign exchange controls, in line with OECD benchmarks.
-A foreign firm that invests under the terms of the Foreign Capital Promotion Act (FCPA) is guaranteed to remit proceeds accruing from the sale of stocks, the principal, interests, and service charges paid to a foreign country in accordance with the details of the report or permission of the foreign investment at the time of such remittance.
+South Korea has liberalized its foreign exchange controls in line with OECD standards.
+Under the Foreign Capital Promotion Act (FCPA), foreign firms that invest in Korea are guaranteed the right to remit proceeds from the sale of stocks, principal, interest, and service charges to their home country, in accordance with the terms outlined in their investment report or permission at the time of such remittances.

 U.S. Banks and Local Correspondent Banks